2014 Artistic Rain Barrel Program Guidelines

 - Artists are limited to one barrel.

-- Decorated rain barrels are displayed at SouthPointe Pavilions during March and April 2013.
-Barrels are displayed with interpretive signage and handouts that explain the benefits of rain barrels and the date of the auction.
+- Decorated rain barrels are displayed at SouthPointe Pavilions during April 2014.
+Barrels are displayed with interpretive signage and handouts that explain the benefits of rain barrels.
 Each sign includes the artist's name, photograph, the artist's interpretation of their work and acknowledgement of the program sponsors.

-- The City of Lincoln Watershed Management Division and the Lincoln Children's Zoo are not liable for any damage to the barrel during the display period.
+- The City of Lincoln Watershed Management Division and the Spring Creek Prairie Audubon Center are not liable for any damage to the barrel during the display period.

-- The artist relinquishes ownership of their artwork upon delivery of the finished barrel to the City for auction purposes.
+- The artist relinquishes ownership of their artwork upon delivery of the finished barrel to the City for fundraising purposes.

 For More Information